Xilinx/mlir-aie/programming_examples/README.md

 # <ins>Programming Examples</ins>

 These programming examples are provided so that application programmers can learn how to leverage the IRON design flow with mlir-aie python bindings, and the mlir-aie intermediate representation directly to build applications targeting AI Engines.

+Each IRON example has one or more implementations:
+* `aie2.py` - These are written using the original IRON syntax
+* `aie2_alt.py` - These are written using an alternate form of `runtime_sequence`, but the design is likely otherwise unchanged.
+* `aie2_iron.py` - These are written using an alternative IRON syntax

 They are organized into the following directories:

 ## [basic](./basic)